Coronavirus: Govt response in the billions as tens of thousands of jobs at stake

 KEY POINTS

-• New travel restrictions mean all international arrivals must self-isolate except those from the Pacific; Australia has announced similar rules.
+• New travel restrictions mean all international arrivals must self-isolate, except those from the Pacific; Australia has announced similar rules.

-• Cabinet will finalise its 'business continuity' package today, with details to be released tomorrow
+• Cabinet will finalise its "business continuity" package today, with details to be released tomorrow

 • It is expected to include wage subsidies, support for workers on sick leave or quarantine leave, and more health resources